Miserlou/Karla/Prelude_in_London.md

 #### You're a Mole Hunter!

 You're Smiley's top man!
 Your dilligent work attitude and upstanding moral fortitude have made you the most trusted man inside The Circus.
-One evening, Smiley invited you to his home and told you that he has reason to believe his worst fear has come true - there is a mole inside the Circus, and he wants you to sort them out.
+One evening, Smiley invited you to his home and told you that he has reason to believe his worst fear has come true - there is a mole inside the Circus, and he wants you to suss them out.

 Your mission: Find the mole!
 To complete your mission, you must: